skillcadet/blog/about.md

 ## Many names

-Offline and online, I have gone by many name.
+Offline and online, I have gone by many names.

 Until 2017, I went by `Garth`, my first name, and then I started going by my middle name `Troy`.